home

 During the autumn of 2007 an initial primer film was screened to several community groups including Appledore Resident Association, Appledore W.I and the North Devon Maritime Museum.
 The primer film was also screened at both Appledore and Northam Primary Schools where the children had an opportunity to learn about their maritime heritage.
 They also worked with the Lucy Jackson and Andy Coombes two film animation artists to create their own visual images of Appledore’s maritime heritage.

 Once completed all of the film recordings were archived and the DVD is now held at several local libraries and museums.
 The project was completed in March 2008, when the final DVD was screened to the whole community.
-The film was well received by the local community and continues to be screened at various events including the Appledore Visual Arts Festival (2008) and the Appledore Book Festival (2008).
+The film was well received by the local community and continues to be screened at various events including the Appledore Arts Festival (2008) and the Appledore Book Festival (2008).

 Copies of the DVD are available, please contact us if you would like a copy.
 We suggest a donation of £5 to cover our costs.